 After leaving Carbondale, Michaels was diagnosed with brain cancer, from which he did not survive.
-To memorialize his work, the Big Muddy Festival added an award category to encourage filmmakers who focus on creating inspiring stories about struggles for social justice, locally and in the world.
+To memorialize his work, the Big Muddy Film Festival added an award category to encourage filmmakers who focus on creating inspiring stories about struggles for social justice, locally and in the world.
 Each year a jury of local activists and engaged residents spends a day watching documentaries in order to select the ones that offered the most relevant, impassioned and engaged perspectives to the many troubles of our time.
-This year we viewed films covering a range of subjects, environmental racism, police brutality, institutional racism, industrial toxins and dangerous petro-infrastructures, and struggles for true democratic representation.
+This year’s jury included Courtney Smith, Jessica Allee, Shay Chess, Sharifa Stewart, Georgia de la Garza, Tod Kington, Paul Matelonis, Marilyn Smerken and Cathy Talbott.
+We’d like to thank them and our John Michaels chair, Sarah Lewison, and our host, Angela Aguaya,.
+This year, they viewed films covering a range of subjects, environmental racism, police brutality, institutional racism, industrial toxins and dangerous petrol-infrastructures, and struggles for true democratic representation.

-Also notable, and receiving second place was this acute and compassionate look at the realities of police brutality in Portland, Oregon.
+In second place for the award, we have Arresting Power – Resisting Police Violence in Portland, Oregon, directed by Jodi Darby & Julie Perini.
+This film is an acute and compassionate look at the realities of police brutality in Portland, Oregon.
 Produced through a collective study process by resident participants, the film is crucially relevant for keeping the problem of police indemnity in the public eye.